(Last updated on February 21st, 2022)

 For ease of workflow, the user can switch between personas Designer, Pixel, and Export.
 Designer lets the user design vector shapes and tools.

+Winner: Affinity Designer.
 Illustrator is great for professionals who need the most advanced program out there.
 While still requiring a learning curve, Affinity Designer makes the process a bit easier by sticking closer to the essentials.
+It is for this reason why Designer wins in this category.

 Adobe Illustrator has been around for decades in comparison with its newer competitor, Affinity Designer.